3IE1/SciComp-2019/Materials/Worksheet.md

 1. Brainstorm with your peers some questions that could be explored in these datasets, e.g.:
   - In Toronto during July of 2005, how many days had a maximum temperature above 25 degrees?
   - How much snowfall did Calgary receive in each year?
-  - which city has the highest day-to-day temperature ranges (or swings)?
+  - Which city has the highest day-to-day temperature ranges (or swings)?
+  - What are the monthly mean temperatures for each city?
 2. Collaborate with your peers to figure out how to perform the analysis.

 ### C3.
 Plotting and visualizing data